 Enrolling students must request a final official transcript from their school as soon as possible, reflecting senior year credits, grades, final class rank, and date of graduation.
 Final transcripts must come directly from the school.
 Students are expected to satisfactorily complete all coursework in which they are enrolled at the time of acceptance.

-Accepted students will be sent a health report form, which must be completed and submitted to Student Health Services before enrollment.
+Admitted students will be sent a medical history form, which must be completed and submitted to Student Health Services before enrollment.

-The Conservatory of Music is a department of the Division of Conservatory, Art and Communication at Wheaton College.
-Those wishing to pursue a Bachelor of Music or Bachelor of Music Education degree should use the Conservatory of Music application available.
+Theis a department of the Division of Conservatory, Art and Communication at Wheaton College.
+Those wishing to pursue a Bachelor of Music or Bachelor of Music Education degree should use the Conservatory of Music application available .
 Those wishing to pursue a Bachelor of Arts degree in music should complete the online application to the .
 The deadline for applications is January 10 for the following academic year.
 A student must apply either to the Conservatory of Music or to the Arts and Sciences division of the College, but not both.
 Applicants to the Conservatory should refer to the section in this catalog for the Additional requirements for admission and the procedure for applying to the Conservatory will be found in that section.

 Transfers should apply the previous spring for fall semester and the previous fall for spring semester.
-For information on deadline dates, consult thetransfer student portion of our website at http://www.wheaton.edu/Admissions-and-Aid/Undergrad/Prospective-Students/Transfer-Applicants.
+For information on deadline dates, consult the transfer student portion of our website.
 Typically Wheaton has about 70-90 openings for the fall semester and 20-30 for the spring.
-Beginning in March (for fall) and November (for spring), admission is offered on a rolling basis.
+Admission is offered on a rolling basis beginning in March (for fall) and November (for spring).
 Applications submitted after the deadline dates cannot be guaranteed equal consideration.

 Wheaton College does not accept freshman transfers.
 A transfer must complete a minimum of a full year of college work prior to transferring.
 In order to apply as a transfer student, an applicant should have first graduated from high school and subsequently completed a minimum of one semester of full-time work (earned at least 15 semester hours or 22 quarter hours) at an accredited postsecondary institution.
 In order to apply for spring semester, the student must have earned at least 30 semester hours of credit at the time of application.
 The student should have at least a B average and be in good standing at the school last attended.
 Credit is granted for work of satisfactory grade (C-) taken in accredited schools, provided courses apply toward the Wheaton program.
 Junior college students may transfer up to two years (62 semester hours) of credit.
 A maximum of 30 semester hours of accredited work earned by correspondence or extension may be applied toward Wheaton requirements.